SpaceX astronauts' entire special mission is on its way home after a week of delay

 for a 10-day trip to the International Space Station, but the company declined to comment on the financial terms of this specific mission after saying at a press conference last year that the price was in the “tens of millions”.

-The mission is made possible by the very close coordination between Axiom, SpaceX and NASA, since the International Space Station is government funded and operated.
+The mission was made possible by the very close coordination between Axiom, SpaceX and NASA, since the International Space Station is government funded and operated.
 The space agency revealed some details

 About how much she charges to use her 20-year-old lab.

-But the additional days the AX-1 crew spent in space due to weather won’t add to their personal total price, according to a statement from NASA.
+But the additional days the AX-1 crew spent in space due to weather won’t add to their personal total price, according to a NASA statement.

 “Knowing that ISS mission objectives such as the recent Russian spacewalk or weather challenges could lead to delays in ship docking, NASA negotiated the contract with a strategy that did not require reimbursement for additional delays in undocking,” the statement read. “.

-This is not the first time that customers or non-astronauts who visit the International Space Station have paid, as Russia has done Sold out seats
+The AX-1 was not the first time that paying customers or non-astronauts had visited the International Space Station, as Russia did Sold out seats

 On its Soyuz spacecraft to